Solving bilevel programs based on lower-level Mond-Weir duality

 The point $\tilde{w}^k$ generated by Algorithm \ref{alg:MDP-Relaxed} is obviously feasible to \eqref{linear-linear MDP} as long as the lower-level problem in \eqref{linear-linear BP} with $x=\tilde{x}^k$ is solvable.
 In the case where the lower-level problem had no solution, we chose $\tilde{y}^k=0$ and $\tilde{u}^k=0$.
 We set $t_0=0.1$, $\sigma=0.5$, $\epsilon_{\rm r}=10^{-8}$, and $\epsilon_{\rm \scriptscriptstyle SQP}=10^{-16}$.
 In addition, the termination criterion in Step 2 was either $t_k\leq\epsilon_{\rm r}$ or

-Numerical results for the tested problems by three relaxation schemes for MDP are shown in Tables \ref{tab:three relaxation schemes for MDP(m=60,p=50)}-\ref{tab:three relaxation schemes for MDP(m=160,p=150)} in Appendix B, where ``\#'' represents the example serial number, ``ObjVal'' represents the upper-level objective value at the approximation solution, and ``Time'' represents the average CPU time (in seconds) by running 3 times to solve the same problem.
+Numerical results for the tested problems by three relaxation schemes are shown in Tables C.1-C.15 in Appendix C, where ``\#'' represents the example serial number, ``ObjVal'' represents the upper-level objective value at the approximation solution, and ``Time'' represents the average CPU time (in seconds) by running 3 times to solve the same problem.

 Comparison results of three relaxation schemes for MDP are summarized in Table \ref{tab:Comparison of three relaxation schemes}, where ``Number of feasible cases" denotes the number of problems satisfying Infeasibility~$<10^{-3}$ among 50 tested problem and ``Average time'' represents the average CPU time for 50 problems.